DravaMmonk/COMP90042_2026/README.md

 * **Experimental details**: Report how you ran your experiments (e.g., model configurations, learning rate, training time, etc.)

 **Results**: Report the quantitative results that you have found so far.
 Use a table or plot to compare results and compare against baselines.
 You must report dev results, and also test results if you participate in the leaderboard.
-When you write results, please be aware of the following questions: Are they what you expected?; Better than you expected?; Is It worse than you expected?; Why do you think that is?; What does that tell you about your approach?
+When analysing your results, consider the following: Are they what you expected?; Better than you expected?; Is It worse than you expected?; Why do you think that is?; What does that tell you about your approach?

 **Conclusion**.
 Summarise the main findings of your project, and what you have learnt.
 Highlight your achievements, and note the primary limitations of your work.
 If you like, you can describe avenues for future work.